nicklepickle/fe-compare/README.md

 that must be synced with a mirror of that data on the client.
 I do believe that a large and complex enough application would eventually devolve into a jQuery like mess using only HTMX.
 My largest HTMX critique though is the lack of support for loading as an ES6 modules.
-In 2025 modules are the default and I want to `import htmx from 'htmx.min.js'` which as far as I can tell is not possible.
+In 2025 modules should be the default and I want to `import htmx from 'htmx.min.js'` which as far as I can tell is not possible.

 #### CSS